Jonathan2251/lbd/_sources/gpu.rst.txt

   .tex_a // Driver set the index of gpu descriptor regsters here

-As the bottom of code above, .tex_a memory address includes the Texture Object which binding by driver in on-line compilation/linking.
-Through binding Texture Object (SW) and Texture Unit (HW) with OpenGL API, gpu will uses Texture Unit HW resources efficiently.
-Explaining it the following.
+As shown at the end of the code above, the `.tex_a` memory address contains the Texture Object, which is bound by the driver during online compilation and linking.
+By binding a Texture Object (software representation) to a Texture Unit (hardware resource) via OpenGL API calls, the GPU can access and utilize Texture Unit hardware efficiently.
+This binding mechanism ensures that texture sampling and mapping are executed with minimal overhead during rendering.

-About llvm intrinsic extended function, please refer this book here [#intrinsiccpu0]_.
+For more information about LLVM extended intrinsic functions, please refer to [#intrinsiccpu0]_.

 .. code-block:: c++

   gvec4 texture(gsampler2D sampler, vec2 P, [float bias]);

-GPU provides 'Texture Unit' to speedup fragment shader.
-However the ‘Texture Unit’ HW is expensive resouce and only few of them in a GPU.
-Driver can associate ‘Texture Unit’ to sampler variable by OpenGL api and switch between shaders as the following statements.
+GPUs provide *Texture Units* to accelerate texture access in fragment shaders.
+However, *Texture Units* are expensive hardware resources, and only a limited number are available on a GPU.
+To manage this limitation, the OpenGL driver can associate a *Texture Unit* with a `sampler` variable using OpenGL API calls.
+This association can be updated or switched between shaders as needed.
+The following statements demonstrate how to bind and switch *Texture Units* across shaders:

 .. _sampling:
 .. figure:: ../Fig/gpu/sampling_diagram.png